oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 and then to select the images for the software that your organization wishes to use.
 Oracle Standard Terms and Restrictions terms must be agreed to using the web interface.
-After the Oracle Standard Terms and Restrictions have been accepted, you can pull images of the software from OCR using the standard `docker pull` command.
+After the Oracle Standard Terms and Restrictions have been accepted, you can pull images of the software from OCR using the standard `docker pull` command while using your SSO for your `docker login` credentials.

 For example, to use docker to pull an image from OCR: